 Why do you need a competitive advantage?

-If you can’t answer the question of why the client should pick you instead of someone else with a competitive advantage, then be prepared to be pushed into the commodity category and expect to be swept into the dustbins of this industry.
+If you can’t answer why the client should pick you instead of someone else with a competitive advantage, then be prepared to be pushed into the commodity category and expect to be swept into the dustbins of this industry.

 If you are competing for a real estate photography gig, what differentiates you?
 Is it your photography skills?
 Can you be cheaper than a college student armed with a drone and a part 107 commercial drone pilot’s license?

-Being first at doing something is not necessarily a sign of a sustainable business unless it is translated into a significant competitive advantage.
+Being first at doing something is not necessarily a sign of a sustainable business unless translated into a significant competitive advantage.

-For real competitive advantages, you must be able to show the clients that your solution either costs less than competing choices, is of valuable quality beyond others available, or can be delivered faster.
+For real competitive advantages, you must show the clients that your solution either costs less than competing choices, is of valuable quality beyond others available, or can be delivered faster.

-Each of these competitive advantages has complications and will require a well-designed operating model to deliver those results consistently.
+Each of these competitive advantages has complications and will require a well-designed operating model to consistently deliver those results.